chuxorg/chux-models/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/csailer/chux-bizobj)](https://goreportcard.com/report/github.com/csailer/chux-bizobj)
-# chux-bizobj
+# chux-models

 ## Overview
-`chux-bizobj` is a `Golang` library designed to provide services with an easy-to-use and consistent interface for performing CRUD operations on various data models, such as Products, Articles, Users, and future models.
+`chux-models` is a `Golang` library designed to provide services with an easy-to-use and consistent interface for performing CRUD operations on various data models, such as Products, Articles, Users, and future models.
 The library enforces the business logic of the chux-* ecosystem and ensures data is validated before being persisted into a data store. `chux-bizobj` is dependent on the [`chux-mongo`](https://github.com/csailer/chux-mongo) library for handling the connection and read/writes to/from MongoDB.